-(11 members, 3 of which serve on an Executive Committee)
+(17 members, 3 of which serve on an Executive Committee)

-- Facilitates PB process

-- Volunteer recruitment

-- Promotes public participation

-- Reviews proposals for eligibility
+- Facilitates PB process - Reviews proposals for eligibility

 There is a role for everyone in participatory budgeting, but different people have different roles and responsibilities, based partly on their stake in the community and their time commitment to the process.
 We encourage every community stakeholder to both participate and encourage others in the community to participate.